Azure/azure-sdk-for-python/sdk/compute/azure-mgmt-avs/README.md

 # Microsoft Azure SDK for Python

-This is the Microsoft Azure Azure VMWare Solution Management Client Library.
+This is the Microsoft Azure VMWare Solution Management Client Library.
 This package has been tested with Python 2.7, 3.5, 3.6, 3.7 and 3.8.
 For a more complete view of Azure libraries, see the [Github repo](https://github.com/Azure/azure-sdk-for-python/)

 # Usage

-For code examples, see [Azure VMWare Solution Management](https://docs.microsoft.com/python/api/overview/azure/azurevmwaresolution) on docs.microsoft.com.
+For code examples, see [VMWare Solution Management](https://docs.microsoft.com/python/api/overview/azure/) on docs.microsoft.com.